ktorio/ktor-documentation/topics/websocket_extensions_api.md

     }

     /**
       * This method will be called on the client with list of protocols, produced by `serverNegotiation`.
-It will decide if this extensions should be used.
+It will decide if these extensions should be used.
       */
     override fun clientNegotiation(negotiatedProtocols: List<WebSocketExtensionHeader>): Boolean {
         logger.log("Client negotiation")